Tax Clinic Identity Theft Procedures

 - A memorandum with the statement of the facts.
 (See sample memos below.)

-- Credible documentary evidence of the identity theft, which will be exhibits to accompany the memorandum.
+- Credible documentary evidence of the identity theft, which will be attached as exhibits to the memorandum.
 A police report and an FTC identity theft affidavit provide further evidence to support the client’s claim.
-The client should contact the police department in their local jurisdiction to file a report.
+The client should contact the police department in his local jurisdiction to file a report.
 The police department will provide a copy which can be used as evidence.
 The FTC affidavit is available online and includes a printable page for the client to sign.

 The memorandum should include the following: